mackeylab/bids_ppc_scripts/README.md

 	  conda install python-dateutil dcm2niix pandas
 	  pip install pybids
 	```
-	If you're using these scripts and you didn't install these packages into your base environment, change lines 8-10 of `new_subject_first.sh` and `new_subject_second.sh` to reflect activating _your_ Conda environment.
+	If you're using these scripts and you didn't install these packages into your base environment, change lines 8-10 of `new_subject_first.sh` and `new_subject_second.sh` to reflect your username and activating _your_ Conda environment.

 ## Utilities
-- Copying over dicoms from rico, detecting which have changed in the last four days
+- Copying over dicoms from Rico (computer at SC3T), detecting which have changed in the last four days
 - Backing up dicoms to the hard drive (plug in drive, put in IDs, and run the loop)
 - Removing extra TRs for sleeping participants
 - Fixing conflicting `StudyInstanceUID` (for re-registered participants)